mbrezu/scenic/README.md

 Ubuntu, this is usually already done (and apt-get can help if not).
 On Windows, there are some DLLs in `win32-dlls.zip`.
 They work for Windows 32bit (tested on Windows XP and Windows 7).
 Extract the DLL files in the same directory as the archive.
+For Windows 64 bit use `win64-dlls.zip`.

 Loading Scenic can be done by loading the Common Lisp implementation, setting the working directory to point to the Scenic root directory,